Seek Returns logo

 Here’s a clear look at AZN and HSBC, comparing key factors like historical performance, profitability, financial strength, growth, dividend, and valuation.

-AZN and HSBC are both American Depositary Receipts (ADRs).
-This provides U.S. investors with straightforward access to investing in these foreign-listed companies without directly engaging with overseas stock exchanges.
+Both AZN and HSBC are American Depositary Receipts (ADRs).
+This provides U.S. investors with straightforward access to investing in these foreign-listed companies.

 SymbolAZNHSBC